italia/programma-strategico-nazionale-per-intelligenza-artificiale-en-docs/contesto-la-posizione-competitiva-dellitalia-e-le-prossime-sfide.rst

    Calculated based on data from Eurostat 2020, "R&D expenditure in the EU at 2.19% of GDP in 2019".

 ..
 [16]
-   Calculated based on the 2 lines above
+   Calculated based on the 2 lines above.

 ..
 [17]
    Companies, Research Inst., Universities, ... involved in AI patents (from 2009 to 2018).